written in October 2017

 -FFP reticle that looks appropriately thin at high magnification will look very thin at low magnification.

 -From a manufacturing standpoint, the physical size of the reticle cell is smaller for FFP vs SFP, so it is usually more expensive to make.

 -Because of that smaller size, it is often harder to make a brightly illuminated FFP reticle

-In my opinion, all of these issues can be overcome with good design; however, all of that costs money.
+In my opinion, all of these issues can be overcome with good reticle design and engineering; however, all of that costs money.
 For example, with FFP scopes, especially ones with broad magnification range, I insist on having reticle illumination.
 It really helps in low light at low magnification.
-Another thing that many reticle designers do it incorporate some fairly thick and visible features into the reticle that are outside the FOV when you are at high magnification.
-If you need a brightly illuminated aiming point, you need sophisticated design where you may end up with an additional bright dot in the SFP combined with a ranging reticle if FFP (think Minox ZP8).
+Another thing that many reticle designers do is incorporate some fairly thick and visible features into the reticle that are outside the FOV when you are at high magnification.
+If you need a brightly illuminated aiming point, you need a sophisticated design where you may end up with an additional bright dot in the SFP combined with a ranging reticle in the FFP (think Minox ZP8).

 Lastly, it is worth considering which scope configurations benefit the most from having a FFP or SFP reticle.